-It works best in waters over 18°C and is based on the fact that fresh air breathed in is projected onto the front window before reaching the nose or mouth.
-The moisture-laden air you exhale is evacuated through the silicone and plastic side connections that expel the air out through the snorkel.
+It works best in waters over 18 °C and is based on the fact that the fresh air breathed in is projected onto the front window before reaching the nose or mouth.
+Moisture-laden air you exhale is evacuated through the silicone and plastic side connections that send the air out through the snorkel.
 In this way, the air constantly renewed.
 This is the same principle as the ventilation of your car windscreen.

 How does the dry-top system stop water from entering?

-It was developed to stop water from getting into the snorkel in choppy conditions, small waves on the surface or when the user leans their head too far forward to observe the seabed.
+It was developed to stop water from getting into the snorkel when there is choppy water, small waves on the surface or when the user leans their head too far forward to observe the seabed.
 There is a float in the snorkel that rises when you dive and blocks the tube.
 After diving, remember to blow out when returning to the surface to make sure that the float descends.